KnowEnG/Data_Cleanup_Pipeline/README.md

 ### gene_prioritization_pipeline

-  Afrer removing empty rows and columns, This data cleaning section will check if a speadsheet
+  After removing empty rows and columns, check if a speadsheet

-  2. genomic or phenotypic data is empty.
+  1. genomic or phenotypic data is empty.
-  3. column contains NA.
+  2. column contains NA.
-  4. contains real value.
+  3. contains real value.
-  5. phenotype data check:
+  4. phenotype data check:
-    1. for every single drug, drops NA in phenotype data and intersects its header with the header spreadsheet to check if there is common columns (>=2) left.
+    1. Single drug: drops NA in phenotype data and intersects its header with the header spreadsheet to check if there is common columns (>=2) left.
 If not, removes this drug from phenotype data.
     2. for t_test, checks if the phenotype contains only value 0, 1 or NAN.
     3. for pearson test, checks if the phenotype contains only real value or NAN.
-  6. checks if the gene name in user spreadsheet contains NA value.
+  5. checks if the gene name in user spreadsheet contains NA value.
 If so, removes the row.
-  7. checks if the user spreadsheet contains duplicate column name.
+  6. checks if the user spreadsheet contains duplicate column name.
 If so, removes the duplicates.
-  8. checks if the user spreadsheet contains duplicate row name.
+  7. checks if the user spreadsheet contains duplicate row name.
 If so, removes the duplicates.
-  9. checks if the gene name in user spreadsheet can be mapped to ensemble gene name.
+  8. checks if the gene name in user spreadsheet can be mapped to ensemble gene name.
 If no one could be mapped, rejects the spreadshset.

 ### pasted_gene_list